The Commerce web stores Site Management Tools feature lets you perform several important website management tasks, including:

 Merchandising Zone Content — Merchandising rules are product listings defined in NetSuite.
 The rule determines the products included in the list, the order of the products, and the number of products to display.
 A merchandising zone defines the area where that product listing is displayed on a web page.
-For more information, see Product Merchandising.
+For more information on merchandising zone content, see Product Merchandising.

-HTML Content — Videos, social widgets, and forms are all examples of the type of content you can place on your web page with the HTML content type.
+HTML Content — Videos, social widgets, and forms are examples of the type of content you can use with the HTML content type.

 Custom Content Type

-When you add content or landing pages to your site, they are placed into an unpublished state, meaning that it is not displayed to visitors.
-To be displayed on the site, they must be published.
+When you add content or landing pages, they remain in an unpublished state, and invisible to site visitors, until they are published to the site.
 After publication, the content or landing page is displayed based on the visibility options you specified for that piece of content.
 See Visibility Dates.

 The SMT Review and Publish Changes screen lets you select one or more pieces of content to publish or to discard.
 Discarding content deletes it from the site.
 You can also discard unpublished content.
 See Review and Publish Your Site

-When you add content to your site, you set the visibility attribute for that content.
+When you add content, you set the visibility attribute for that content.
 There are three different visibility scenarios:

 See Visibility Dates.